0

 Minimal CAPEX, fastest rollout

 In a typical hotel, small repetitive actions such as handing out items, unlocking storage, or managing basic supplies happen continuously throughout the day.
-While each interaction is short, the cumulative effort is significant.

 transactions/ day